eebanks/RiceRocks/README.md

 # RiceRocks
-My rendition of the classic arcade game
+My rendition of the classic arcade game.
+Built in Python.